-• What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-The attainment of the environmental and social characteristics promoted by the Financial Product and described above is measured with the following sustainability indicators:

-- 1- The weighted average Carbon Intensity of the Financial Product and of its Benchmark, as defined above, defined as the amount of GHG emissions per tons per millions \$ revenue released into the atmosphere, expressed in CO2e tons per millions \$ revenue. - 2 The weighted average Water Intensity of the Financial Product and of its Benchmark, as defined above, represents the amount of water diverted for use by the organization from all sources, including but not limited to surface, ground, saltwater, and municipal.
-Includes cooling water.
-It is expressed in cubic meters and is provided by an external data provider.
+The attainment of the environmental and social characteristics promoted by the Financial Product and described above is measured with Carbon Intensity, measured on the Financial Product's assets and on its Benchmark, defined as the amount of GHG emissions per tons per millions \$ revenue released into the atmosphere, expressed in CO2e tons per millions \$ revenue.

-The Financial Product also outperforms the S&P Global Small Cap Total Return Net benchmark index (the "Benchmark") on these sustainability indicators in order to promote the environmental characteristics described above.
+The Financial Product outperforms its benchmark MSCI AC World Total Return Net (the "Benchmark") on this sustainability indicator in order to promote the environmental characteristics described above.